okta/okta-oidc-js/packages/okta-react/README.md

 Returns the stored URI and query parameters stored by `setFromUri`

+#### `auth.getTokenManager()`

+Returns the internal [TokenManager](https://github.com/okta/okta-auth-js#tokenmanager).

+## Migrating between versions

+### Migrating from 1.x to 2.x

+The 1.x series for this SDK required the use of [react-router][].
+These instructions assume you are moving to version 2.x of this SDK and are still using React Router.

 ## Contributing

 We welcome contributions to all of our open-source packages.
 Please see the [contribution guide](https://github.com/okta/okta-oidc-js/blob/master/CONTRIBUTING.md) to understand how to structure a contribution.
-#### `auth.getTokenManager()`

-Returns the internal [TokenManager](https://github.com/okta/okta-auth-js#tokenmanager).

 ## Development